ktmf01/flacfrontend/README.txt

 drag-and-drop support too.
 Just drag the files you want to test to the FLAC Frontend and click the test button.

+4) How does the portable version of FLAC Frontend work?
+Just unzip the zip-file somewhere convenient and run the executable, either FLAC frontend-NET20.exe or FLAC frontend-NET40.exe, depending on which version of the .NET framework you have installed.
+If you have .NET 2.0, 3.0 or 3.5 you should use NET20, if you have .NET 4.0 or 4.5 use NET40.
+If you are not sure, just try both.
+You can just delete the other file if you don't want to have to remember which one is the right one.